nixworks/public/news/2005/04/14/index.md

 ##### paparazzi
 ### [ Three paparazzi who were pursuing Diana and Dodi Al-Fayed when they died face a new trial in France. ](/news/2005/04/14/three-paparazzi-who-were-pursuing-diana-and-dodi-al-fayed-when-they-died-face-a-new-trial-in-france.md)
-_Context: grandmother, paparazzi, Dodi Al-Fayed_
+_Context: Dodi Al-Fayed, grandmother, paparazzi_

 ##### Murray-Darling basin
 ### [ Funding difficulties threaten the Murray-Darling basin river system in Australia. ](/news/2005/04/14/funding-difficulties-threaten-the-murrayadarling-basin-river-system-in-australia.md)
-_Context: river system, Murray-Darling basin_
+_Context: Murray-Darling basin, river system_

 ##### Schapelle Corby
 ### [ The trial of Schapelle Corby, an Australian facing drug smuggling charges in Indonesia, is adjourned after she collapses in the Bali courtroom. ](/news/2005/04/14/the-trial-of-schapelle-corby-an-australian-facing-drug-smuggling-charges-in-indonesia-is-adjourned-after-she-collapses-in-the-bali-courtr.md)
-_Context: Schapelle Corby, drug smuggling, Bali, Indonesia_
+_Context: drug smuggling, Bali, Schapelle Corby, Indonesia_

 ##### Bulgaria
 ### [ Bulgaria sends a diplomatic mission to Libya to seek a solution to the ongoing criminal prosecution of five nurses from Bulgaria for an HIV outbreak among Benghazi children. ](/news/2005/04/14/bulgaria-sends-a-diplomatic-mission-to-libya-to-seek-a-solution-to-the-ongoing-criminal-prosecution-of-five-nurses-from-bulgaria-for-an-hiv.md)
-_Context: Bulgaria, HIV trial in Libya, Benghazi, Libya, HIV_
+_Context: Benghazi, HIV trial in Libya, Bulgaria, HIV, Libya_

 ##### Craig Murray
 ### [ Craig Murray, former UK ambassador to Uzbekistan, will contest election seat against UK Foreign Minister Jack Straw in order to highlight Straw's alleged use of false confessions extracted by CIA torture in Uzbekistan. ](/news/2005/04/14/craig-murray-former-uk-ambassador-to-uzbekistan-will-contest-election-seat-against-uk-foreign-minister-jack-straw-in-order-to-highlight-s.md)